RemigiusL/Testcafe-Keyword-Driven/README.md

     });
 ```

-- Create the following script in the `xpath-selector.js` file:
+- Create the following script in the `xpath-selector.js` file for handling `XPath`:

 ```javascript
 import { Selector } from 'testcafe';